 This beginning to intermediate level choir consists of 15-30 players chosen by audition.
 Students will study music reading, bell literature, and techniques.
 Members must attend all choir concerts.
+Counts as a Fine Art credit for the AHD.

-Hand Bells II: Instrumental Ensemble (U41622)
+Hand Bells II: Instrumental Ensemble (U41625)